-Born and raised in Upper Manhattan, Steve Kallas attended elementary school at P.S.
+Born and raised in northern Manhattan, Steve Kallas attended elementary school at P.S.
 98 in the Inwood section.
 He played baseball, basketball and was on the bowling team at the legendary Power Memorial Academy.
 In his senior year at Power, Steve was awarded the John (“Jack”) P. Donohue Medal for excellence in athletics.

 Steve also played baseball, basketball and was on the bowling team at New York University.
 Steve later graduated from the Fordham University School of Law, where he was a member of the Law Review.